 What is the 40-bit accumulator support?

-The Blackfin compiler now provides new built-in functions for accessing and manipulating the processor's 40-bit accumulators, using the new non-native acc40 data type.
+The Blackfin compiler now provides new built-in functions for accessing and manipulating the processor's 40-bit accumulators, using the new non-default acc40 data type.
 For more details, see Full-Precision Accumulator Built-in Functions, in Chapter 1 of the Blackfin compiler manual.

 What new support is in Libdsp?

 The DSP library for Blackfin (libdsp) has added a set of general purpose DSP library functions that operate on 32-bit fixed-point data (fract32).
 These new functions have similar prototypes and functionality as the fract16 functions.
 The library also includes a function that computes the magnitude of an FFT for the fract16 and the fract32 types.
 In addition, the set of matrix transpose functions has been expanded to include a set of functions for the complex data types.
 Please see chapter 4 “DSP Run-Time Library” in the Blackfin C/C++ Compiler and Library manual for more information.

 The SHARC compiler and libraries now provide support for the 64-bit integer types long long and unsigned long long, as emulated types.
 The libraries contain additional functions to support these new types, such as llabs and llmax, and the fprintf and fscanf families of functions have been enhanced to support the new types.